lizmat/articles/a-gaze-of-iterators-2.md

 ## That's weird

 Yeah, what does `BUILDALL` do?
 Actually, nothing that should concern you.
-The ALLCAPS of the method really indicates that it is something special, and it is!
-It is a method that is automatically generated for every class, and it contains the default logic to initialize an object of that class.
+The ALLCAPS of the method really indicates that there is something special going on!
+The `BUILDALL` method is a method that is automatically generated for every class, and it contains the default logic to initialize an object of that class.
 There is no source code for it: the definition of a class determines how that method will be directly generated into executable bytecode.

 ## What are you sinking about?